gbmhunter/blog/content/electronics/components/diodes/tvs-diodes/_index.md

 This low capacitance is achieved by adding a forward-biased general purpose diode in series with the usual reverse-biased TVS (zener-style diode).
 The schematic symbol for a low-capacitance TVS diode is shown below:

-{{% img src="internal-schematic-of-low-capacitance-tvs-diode-annotated.png" width="500" caption="The internal schematic of a low-capacitance TVS diode, showing the forward-biased general purpose diode added in series to greatly reduce the total capacitance of the component." %}}
+{{% figure src="internal-schematic-of-low-capacitance-tvs-diode-annotated.png" width="500" caption="The internal schematic of a low-capacitance TVS diode, showing the forward-biased general purpose diode added in series to greatly reduce the total capacitance of the component." %}}

 The forward-biased general purpose diode has a much smaller parasitic capacitance than the zener diode.
 Because the parasitic capacitances are in series (grey capacitors in diagram), the total capacitance of the component is greatly reduced!